Abyssalruinssys/Abyssalruinssys/README.md

 Hii, were the abyssal ruins system!! we go by he/they/it generally so those are all good 2 use.
 Were bodily 19 and generally at least a little open to interacting!!

+guys generation loss was real i was there /JOKE

 at some point.. this wont look bad..
 3 - 4 business months :pray:

 TAKE OUR CREEPY PASTA QUIZ.